-This website is intended to serve as an introduction into many of the concepts that you will encounter with more professional ion simulation programs – specifically SIMION, a program to perform complex ion simulations.
+This website is intended to serve as an introduction to many of the concepts that you will encounter with more professional ion simulation programs – specifically SIMION, a program to perform complex ion simulations.
 As SIMION is mostly intended to simulate mass spectrometry (MS)-related components, this text is biased towards concepts and examples relevant for MS. Although this text is intended as an introduction, it assumes familiarity with terms such as: ion, electron, electrode, electric field, voltage, and mass.

 This website deals with the concepts for simulating gas phase ions in high vacuum environments, such as those that might be found in outer space.
 It does not deal with simulating liquid-phase ions, such as those that might be found in a battery.
 It simulates the translational motion of ions, not their internal states, so inter and intra-molecular forces and interactions are largely ignored, except for the pages on Ion mobility and Other behavior.